 We may restrict certain transfers from the Subaccounts to the Guarantee Account.
-The Guarantee Account may not be available in all states or in all markets.
-In addition, we reserve the right to prohibit or limit transfers from the Subaccounts to the Guarantee Account during the six month period following the transfer of any amount from the Guarantee Account to any Subaccount.
-Please refer to your contract data pages or call us at (800) 352-9910 for information about the Guarantee Account available under your contract.
+We reserve the right to prohibit or limit transfers from a Subaccount to the Guarantee Account during the six-month period following the transfer of any amount from the Guarantee Account to any Subaccount.